-Last Year this program was: FY 2025: 80001 Central Library
+Last Year this program was: FY 2024: 80001 Central Library

 A number of positions are reallocated from Central Library to other areas of the library system.
 These shifts are part of the library's efforts to realign staffing to meet changing operational needs as a result of the 2020 bond program.

-The change in internal services charges to this program is a result of consolidation Capital Plan Improvement contributions to Facilities and Logistics.
+The change in internal services charges to this program is a result of consolidation Capital Plan Improvement contributions into the Facilities and Logistics program offer.

-Shifts in contracted spending include a partial reduction to the library's contract for qualified mental health support at Central Library, as well as full program costs for a Peer Support Specialist pilot program.
-The peer program was fully funded by Supportive Housing Resources in the FY 2025 Adopted Budget.
+The change in contracted spending represents a partial reduction to the library's contract for qualified mental health support at Central Library.
+This impact is mitigated in part by the continuation of the Peer Support Specialist program.

-Multnomah County Program #80002 - North and Northeast County Libraries FY 2026 Proposed Department: Library Program Contact: Serenity McWilliams Program Offer Type: Related Programs: Operating Program Offer Stage: Proposed Program Characteristic s:
+Program #80002 - North and Northeast County Libraries

+Department: Library Program Contact: Serenity McWilliams

+Program Offer Type: Operating Program Offer Stage: Department Requested

-North and Northeast County libraries (Albina, Hollywood, Kenton, North Portland, St. Johns) enact Multhomah County Library values by leading with racial equity and inclusion to create spaces and services for all community members.
-This region provides culturally relevant services to Black, Indigenous, LGBTQIA+, and Spanish-speaking library users and helps decrease the digital divide throughout Multhomah County.
+North and Northeast County libraries (Albina, Hollywood, Kenton, North Portland, St. Johns) enact Multnomah County Library values by leading with racial equity and inclusion to create spaces and services for all community members.
+This region provides culturally relevant services to Black, Indigenous, LGBTQIA+, and Spanish-speaking library users and helps decrease the digital divide throughout Multnomah County.